For an introduction to traditional orchards and the charitable work of Colwall Orchard Group (COG) please view our video below.

-From a bare field of 6.5 acres, over a period of 10 years, we've created a community hub with a restored apple packing shed, traditional orchard, and just under 60 allotment plots to rent.
+From a bare field of 6.5 acres, over a period of 10 years, we've created a community hub with a restored apple packing shed, traditional orchard, and over 60 allotment plots to rent.

 We've been busy planting a mixture of orchard fruit and nut trees at the two sites that we own and have in excess of 350 specimens all which will grow to become large traditional orchard trees.